pip-services/pip-services-docs/content/en/node/fluentd/_index.md

 no_list: true
 weight: 500
 description: >
-   This module contains logging components that store data on the Fluentd server.
+   Contains logging components that store data on the Fluentd server.
 ---